Points On License: Driving Licence Points And DVLA Check Help

 Points On License

-Penalty points on a licence are a formal sanction recorded against your driving record when you commit a motoring offence in the United Kingdom.
-Think of them as a running tally, similar in concept to a credit score but working in reverse: the higher the number, the greater the risk you represent as a driver, and the closer you are to losing your right to drive entirely.
+Penalty points are a formal sanction recorded against your driving record when you commit a motoring offence in the UK.
+I describe them to clients as a reverse credit score.
+The higher the number, the greater the risk you represent, and the closer you sit to losing your licence entirely.

-The system is governed primarily by the Road Traffic Offenders Act 1988, which sets out which offences carry which point values and the thresholds at which disqualification becomes mandatory.
-Points are not stamped onto your physical photocard licence.
-Instead, they are recorded digitally on the DVLA central database, accessible only through official government channels.
+The system is governed by the Road Traffic Offenders Act 1988, which sets out which offences carry which point values and the thresholds at which disqualification becomes mandatory.
+Points are never stamped onto your physical photocard.
+They live on the DVLA central database, accessible only through official government channels.

 Driving Licence Points